YunyyYY/Stochastic-Process/Chapter 2.md

 How to heuristically understand this formula?

-If $N​$ is constant, there are fixed number of arrivals, which are identically indepedent distribution,
+If $N$ is constant, there are fixed number of arrivals, which are identically indepedent distribution,
 $$
 S= y_1 + …+ y_N
 $$